thinktecture/Thinktecture.Blazor/src/Thinktecture.Blazor.ViewTransitions/README.md

 ### Platform/Browser support

-Please note that ViewTransition API is not yet supported in all major browsers.
-[Here](https://caniuse.com/?search=ViewTransition%20API), you can find the current support.
+Please note that View Transition API is not yet supported in all major browsers.
+[Here](https://caniuse.com/mdn-api_viewtransition), you can find the current support.

 ### Installation